lunacys/lunge/README.md

 ### Current roadmap

- - Fully implement input management and measure its performance
- - Implement GUI interfaces for mine version and ImGUI.
-Probably need an easy switch for them
+ - Stabilize the API: thinking about modular system where every subsystem (e.g. advanced input handling, physics, simple collision detection, ImGUI, etc) is a module which can be connected to the game if needed;
+ - Rewrite MonoGame.Extended's functionality in order to be taking as few external dependencies as possible;
+ - GUI;
- - Add advanced debugging tools: visualize cycles and memory usage for every component, add support for changing params in real time, etc
+ - Add advanced debugging tools: visualize cycles and memory usage for every component, add support for changing params in real time, etc;
- - Add easy to use input command manipulation which is quite useful for game replays, undos/redos, AI, etc
+ - Add easy to use input command manipulation which is useful for game replays, undos/redos, AI, etc;
- - Add behavioral functions, especially steering behaviors
+ - Add behavioral functions, especially steering behaviors;
- - Fix GameSettings and make it more useful
- - Implement new GUI
- - Fully implement base game class (GameBase.cs)
- - Write tests
+ - Write tests;
- - Add new demos for every aspect
- - Add playable demo games to show all the engine's features
+ - Add playable demo games which shows all engine features;
- - Collision Handling
+ - Collision Handling (AABB);
- - Physics
- - Networking
+ - Physics;
- - 3D voxel engine
+ - Networking;
- - Scripting.
-Thinking about Lua, C# or self-made alternative.
-For the last option the Bytecode pattern will be quite useful
+ - Scripting in Lua;
+ - Dependency Injection or some kind of it (I think modular system will fit well)
+ - Advanced graphics features: draw calls, sprite batching, etc